andrewklau/hardware_control_docker/README.md

 - Add device management and token generation (let devices check in automatically)
 - Limit user registration (use an OAuth provider instead)
 - Add options to select different container environments (currently only andrewklau/raspbian-python is supported)
+- Add a streaming capability (using the RaspberryPi camera)

 ## Conclusion